JRafaelNascimento/stryker-dotnet-solution/README.md

 ## Configuration
 - **stryker-multi-projects-config**
   - **projects-to-test**
-    - Project list to be mutated, should be include only the .csproj filename.
+    - Project list to be mutated, should be included only the .csproj filename.
   - **test-project-path**
     - Root path of unit test project.
   - **stryker-config-file**